tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 ### Storage capacity

 Storage capacity is the actual storage space occupied by user data.
 Storage capacity fee is based on consumed storage capacity.
-See below for its metric and billing description:
+See below for its metric and billing description.

 | Storage Capacity Metric | Applicable Storage Type | Metric Description | Billing Description |
 | ---------------- | -------------- | -------------------------------------- | ------------------------------------------------------------ |